home-assistant/developers.home-assistant/blog/2021-07-15-supervisor_update.md

 title: Supervisor update
 ---

-It's been a while since we posted about changes to the Supervisor, here is some highlights from the past year and the future.
+It's been a while since we posted about changes to the Supervisor, here are some highlights from the past year and the future.
 This information is mainly for add-on developers, but there are is little something for everyone in here.
 If you have not yet seen it, we have posted a [blog on the main site][main_blog] that you should read.

 ## Snapshot -> Backup